 It’s an important part of healing and it will strengthen the relationship by creating shared meaning.

-It’s also possible that during this phase the couple re-discovers deep feelings about each other and enjoys a new honeymoon time.
+It’s indeed possible that while working at it, the couple re-discovers deep feelings about each other and enjoy a new honeymoon time.

 Affair revelation and discoveries are traumatic events.

 Partners who didn’t expect it can experience feelings of unreality, as if they were disconnecting from the world.